Large global solutions for nonlinear Schr\"odinger equations I, mass-subcritical cases: Introduction

 which maps the initial data as

 Denote

 Then the scaling leaves $\dot{H}^{s_{c}}$ norm invariant, that is,

 which is called \emph{critical regularity} $s_{c}$.
 It is also considered as the lowest regularity for which the problem (\ref{eqs:NLS-cubic}) is well-posed for general $H^{s}(\R^d)$-data.
-Indeed, one can find some special initial datum belonging to $H^s(\R^d), s<s_c$ such that the problem (\ref{eqs:NLS-cubic}) is ill-posed.
+Indeed, it was proved by Christ, Colliander, Tao \cite{ChCoTa-Ill} that there exist some initial datum belonging to $H^s(\R^d), s<s_c$ such that the problem (\ref{eqs:NLS-cubic}) is ill-posed.

 The $H^1$-solution of equation \eqref{eqs:NLS-cubic} also enjoys mass, momentum and energy conservation laws, which read

 The well-posedness and scattering theory for Cauchy problem (\ref{eqs:NLS-cubic}) with initial data in $H^{s}(\R^d)$ were extensively studied, which we here briefly review.
 The local well-posedness theory follows from a standard fixed point argument, implying that for all $u_{0}\in H^{s}(\R^d)$, there exists $T_{0}>0$ such that its corresponding solution $u\in C([0,T_{0}),\ H^{s}(\R^d))$.
 In fact, the above $T_{0}$ depends on $\|u_{0}\|_{H^{s}(\R^d)}$ when $s>s_c$ and also the profile of $u_{0}$ when $s=s_c$.
 Some of the results can be found in Cazenave and Weissler \cite{CW1}.